 Characteristics of Chianti

-The heart of Chianti is defined by three things: its landscapes, its flavours, and its heritage.
+The identity of Chianti is shaped by its landscapes, flavours, and heritage.

 What You Can Do in Chianti